Garlic Butter Chicken Wings

 These Garlic Butter Chicken Wings are the crispiest, most flavorful wings you can imagine.
-You're going to love this chicken wing recipe as a perfect appetizer or main dish.
-Great for sharing with friends or making for a weekend of football watching.
-They are also gluten-free, low-carb, and keto-friendly!
+You’ll love this buttered chicken wing recipe as a perfect appetizer or main dish.

 If you’re a fan of crispy wings, don’t miss out on this recipe.
 Since they’re cooked in both the oven and then tossed in garlic butter in a hot skillet, the crispiness in every bite is perfection.

-What I love about making this chicken wings recipe is that the "breading" of the wings doesn't overpower the rest of the bites.
-It's a light and crispy crunch that leads you right into tender and juicy chicken.
-What more could you want?
+What I love about making this chicken wings recipe is that they don’t have a heavy breading that overpowers the rest of the flavors.
+It’s a light and crispy crunch that leads you right into tender and juicy chicken.
+Serve with some carrot and celery sticks for the perfect game night snack!

-I've made this wings recipe for a Sunday dinner or as a fun appetizer for football game-watching and parties.
-This just shows the versatility and all the ways they can be enjoyed.
+I’ve made this buttered chicken wings recipe for a Sunday dinner or as a fun appetizer for football game-watching and parties.
 We love to make a spread of wings, Keto BLT Dip, Chicken Bacon Ranch Pizza, and a few other fun apps!

 Ingredients

-Chicken wings - Make sure to find chicken wings that are meaty!
+- Chicken wings – Try to find wings that are meaty!
 You can buy fresh or frozen for this recipe.
 Defrost frozen wings before cooking them.

-Salted butter - I always use salted butter when making these wings because it adds that extra pop of flavor.
+- Salted butter – I always use salted butter because it adds that extra pop of flavor.

-Salt - Yep, you'll need a little bit more salt!
+- Salt – Yep, you’ll need a little bit more salt!
+We prefer kosher salt.

-Step Two: Put the wings on a rimmed baking sheet with a metal cooling rack on top.
-Make sure your cooling rack is oven safe before you try this.
+Put the wings on a rimmed baking sheet with a metal cooling rack on top.
+Make sure your cooling rack is oven-safe before you try this.
 Bake for 40 minutes.
-You want them to look deep golden brown and the skin to be crispy.
+You want them to look deep golden brown, and the skin to be crispy.

-Expert Tip: To save on clean up you can line the pan under the rack with parchment paper.
+👉 Tip: To save on cleanup, you can line the pan under the rack with parchment paper.

-Step Three: During the last five minutes of cooking time, heat a medium skillet over medium-low heat.
-Add the butter and garlic.
+During the last five minutes of cooking time, heat a medium skillet over medium-low heat.
+Add the butter and fresh garlic.
 Cook for about 5 minutes until the garlic has softened and begins to turn golden brown.

-Step Four: Toss the hot wings immediately in the garlic butter mixture.
-Transfer to a serving plate and pour the rest of the garlic butter sauce on top of the wings.
+Toss the hot wings immediately in the garlic butter mixture.
+Transfer the garlic butter wings to a serving plate and pour the rest of the garlic butter sauce on top of the wings.
+I’ll also have some extra garlic butter dipping sauce that I make up for people who like to dip their wings and then eat.

 Variations

-Add parmesan cheese - If you want to make garlic parmesan chicken wings, just add some parmesan cheese to the dish!
-Or make my special garlic parm sauce.
+- Add parmesan cheese – If you want to make garlic parmesan chicken wings, just add some parmesan cheese to the dish!
+Or make my special Buffalo Wild Wings Parmesan Garlic Sauce.

 Common Questions